Alec-Bailey/IncidentIQ-Data-Sync/README.md

 # Incident IQ Data Sync

-Incident IQ Data Sync is a tool that allows you to pull down all of IncidentIQ's data into a local database, regardless of your specific configuration or SQL database of choice.
+Incident IQ Data Sync is a dynamic, database agnostic tool which syncs all of IncidentIQ's data into a local database.
+Incident IQ Data Sync was designed to be performant, configurable and easily extended.

 Contents
 ========